Ditra Over Plywood

 While that is sitting to slake (the chemical reaction needed to prepare the mortar), wet the plywood’s surface with a sponge and clean water.
 This will prevent all the water in the thinset from soaking into the plywood’s surface when applied.
 At the end of the 10 minutes, mix the mortar again for three to five minutes.
 It will then be ready for use.

 An 11/64” square notched trowel is used for spreading the thinset mortar.
-To start, use the back side of the trowel to spread mortar out onto the desired area of the floor, covering the entire area and paying particular attention to edges and corner.
-This helps ensure a smooth, consistent coverage, helping to ensure adhesion of the Ditra to the plywood.
-Working approximately one half of one strip of Ditra at a time is ideal with most rooms, but it may be necessary to work in smaller sections for larger sized rooms.
+To start, use the back side of the trowel to spread mortar out onto the desired area of the floor, covering the entire area and paying particular attention to edges and corners.
+This helps ensure smooth, consistent coverage, helping to ensure adhesion of the Ditra to the plywood.
+Working approximately one-half of one strip of Ditra at a time is ideal with most rooms, but it may be necessary to work in smaller sections for larger-sized rooms.
 Ideally, no larger an area should be worked at once, than what can be reached, kneeling on the floor.

-With the thinset spread across the floor, trowel it with the toothed side of the trowel, holding the trowel at a 45 degree angle to the floor.
+With the thinset spread across the floor, trowel it with the toothed side of the trowel, holding the trowel at a 45-degree angle to the floor.
 If it is held at too shallow an angle, there will not be enough mortar to guarantee good adhesion.
 Too high an angle will provide too much mortar.
-Don’t use a circular motion, but rather working in parallel lines for the most consistent spreading of the mortar.
+Don’t use a circular motion, but rather work in parallel lines for the most consistent spreading of the mortar.

 Fold the Ditra back over the mortar, nappy side down, and adjust the position to ensure that the edges meet up with the walls and/or any previous sheets of Ditra already installed.
 Then press it down with either a wood or metal trowel, without teeth.
 Continue applying the Ditra to the plywood in this manner, until the entire floor is covered.